-As the shares were not RCAs, this amount of taxable employment income was outside PAYE and Stephanie would have to include this amount in her self-assessment for the year.
-Class 1 NICs would not apply.
+As the shares are not RCAs, the amount of taxable employment income is outside PAYE and Stephanie would include this amount in her self-assessment for the year.
+Class 1 NICs do not apply.

-Also, on 30 November 2026, Stephanie acquired an option to acquire a further 500 Class A shares.
+Also, on 30 November 2026, Stephanie acquires an option to acquire a further 500 Class A shares.
 There is no tax charge arising on the grant of a share option.

-When Stephanie exercised her share option on 1 July 2027, a tax charge would have arisen on the difference between the market value of the shares on that date and the amount that Stephanie paid for them (the' exercise price'):
+When Stephanie exercises her share option on 1 July 2027, a tax charge arises on the difference between the market value of the shares on that date and the amount that Stephanie paid for them (the' exercise price'):